Sketching for Sequential Change-Point Detection: Sketching procedure

-Finally, we define a sketching procedure that stops and raises an alarm whenever the log-GLR statistic raises above a threshold $b > 0$: \ben T = \inf\{t\geq 1: \max_{t-w\leq k < t}\frac{t-k}{2}\bar{y}_{k,t} \transpose (AA\transpose)^{-1}\bar{y}_{k,t} > b\}. \een Here $w>0$ is a window-size, i.e., we only consider the past $w$ samples from the current time $t$.
-The role of the window-size is two-fold.
-On the one hand, it reduces the memory requirements to implement the detection procedure, and on the other hand, it effectively establishes a minimum level of change that we want to detect.
+Since the change-point location $k$ is unknown, when forming the detection statistic, we take the maximum over a set of possible locations, i.e., the most recent samples from $t-w$ to $t$, where $w>0$ is the window size.
+Then we define the {\it sketching procedure}, \yang{which is a stopping time} that stops whenever the log-GLR statistic raises above a threshold $b > 0$: \ben T = \inf\{t: \max_{t-w\leq k < t}\frac{t-k}{2}\bar{y}_{k,t} \transpose (AA\transpose)^{-1}\bar{y}_{k,t} > b\}. \een Here the role of the window is two-fold: it reduces the data storage when implement the detection procedure, and it establishes a minimum level of change that we want to detect.